Sammyjayyy/sql-customer-analysis/README.md

 ## 1. Average Spending Score By Gender

--SELECT gender, AVG(spending_score) AS avg_spending
+SELECT gender, AVG(spending_score) AS avg_spending

 FROM customers

 GROUP BY gender;

--Explanation:
+Explanation:
 This query shows the average spending score for male and female customers.

--Insight:
+Insight:
 Female customers have a slightly higher average spending score than males.
 Marketing campaigns can be adjusted based on gender behavior.

-2. Spending Score By Age Group
+## 2. Spending Score By Age Group

 SELECT

 	CASE

 		WHEN age BETWEEN 18 AND 25 THEN '18-25'

 		WHEN age BETWEEN 26 AND 35 THEN '26-25'

 		WHEN age BETWEEN 36 AND 45 THEN '36-45'

 		ELSE '46+'

 	END AS age_group,

 	COUNT(*) AS total_customers,

 	AVG(spending_score) AS avg_spending

 FROM customers

 GROUP BY age_group

 ORDER BY age_group;

 Explanation: